letronghoangminh/Tips_Tricks/README.md

 - Sometimes we must manually grant privilege on some locations in order to have our own privileges
 - Change to other user: https://superuser.com/questions/1420850/is-there-a-way-to-switch-user-from-powershell-or-cmd
 - wsman and msrm to remote login on Windows
+- Check for installed programs in Program Files or Program Files x86

 ## Active Directory
 - Use BloodHound and SharpHound to gather information about AD, mark some users as Owned then use "Shortest Path from Owned Principals".